 Finally, ensuring that this wallet will keep getting support in the future – both development and customer – is something you should do as well.
 Thankfully, there are more than enough quality wallet solutions that offer XLM storing while having all or most of abovementioned features.

-Stellar Lumens website offers 17 wallets that can be used to store their cryptocurrency XLM:
+Stellar Lumens website offers 17 Stellar wallets that can be used to store their cryptocurrency XLM.
+Which one is the best Stellar wallet is hard to say, but we will give you a rundown of top options.

-This wallet lets you encrypt your XLM wallet private key and then store it on your own computer, meaning that your wallet will be as safe as said computer.
+This wallet is one of the best Stellar Lumen wallets as it lets you encrypt your XLM wallet private key and then store it on your own computer, meaning that your wallet will be as safe as said computer.
 Key features of the wallet include:

 - Free to download